Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 ## Step 3: Reboot and Test
-If it you boot, your are good.
+If it boots, your are good.

 If not refer to one of the "chroot into your installed ZFS System" doc's (planned), depending on how your system is installed:
-Normal with ZFS zpools.
+Normal installation (Not ZFS-On-Root), with added ZFS zpools.
 ZFS-On-Root- Normal
 ZFS-On-Root- Encrypted.
 Manually installed in LUKS Containers.
 ZFS-On-Root- Encrypted- Manually installed as native ZFs encrypted pools.